Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-- I will be a Math Fellow at the University of California, Riverside, working with <a href="https://sites.google.com/view/tomgannon/home">Tom Gannon</a>, starting in Fall 2026.
+- I will be a Math Fellow at the University of California, Riverside, working with <a href="https://sites.google.com/view/tomgannon/home">Professor Tom Gannon</a>, starting in Fall 2026.

-- I'm a seventh-year math PhD student at the University of Pittsburgh, under the guidance of <a href="https://www.mathematics.pitt.edu/people/roman-fedorov"> Prof. Roman Fedorov</a>.
+- I'm a seventh-year math PhD student at the University of Pittsburgh, under the guidance of <a href="https://www.mathematics.pitt.edu/people/roman-fedorov"> Professor Roman Fedorov</a>.
 Before that, I received my master's degree from the University of Illinois Urbana-Champaign and bachelor's degree from Nankai University.

 - My research focuses on algebraic geometry and representation theory.
 More specifically, I am interested in moduli stacks of Higgs bundles and bundles with connections, character varieties, and moduli spaces of quiver representations.
 Recently, I have also been interested in invariant D-modules.